You have to hand it to the Geeks. They know how to have a rocking good time.

 “Right,” M beamed.

-Katie struck up a friendship with two sisters, D and S, who were both dressed as Princess Leia, and their dad gave Katie some pointers in lightsaber techniques.
+K struck up a friendship with two sisters, D and S, who were both dressed as Princess Leia, and their dad gave K some pointers in lightsaber techniques.
 Their baby brother was at the con, too, toddling around in a Yoda costume.
 The children’s mom told me that she came from a family with several biological children and several adopted children.

 B’s dad talked with me about being a geeky dad.
 “Memorizing science fiction details is no different than all the guys who memorize sports statistics,” he commented.
 “Those guys are geeks, too, but it is socially acceptable to channel it towards sports.”

 During lunch, a group of people from the 501st came in dressed in full costumes.
-Katie and B ran over to see them.
+K and B ran over to see them.

 It could bring a mother to tears.